dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     }

-The output element refers to the identifier of the data element for which to saved predited data values.
+The output element refers to the identifier of the data element for which to saved predicted data values.
 The generator element refers to the expression to use when calculating the predicted values.

 ### Generating predicted values